Archive for the ‘Reading’ Category

 Report Spam

-By admin on March 21st, 2010One of the best features about Gmail is its powerful spam detection.
+By Chuck Tomasi on March 21st, 2010One of the best features about Gmail is its powerful spam detection.
 Spam is that annoying email that you get from people or organizations you don’t know for products or services that you did not ask for.
 Some spam is easy to spot such as prescription medicines, or low loan rates.
 Others are more subtle and the spammers are getting trickier by masquerading as other popular websites such as Facebook and eBay.

 Recent assessments show that over 95% of all email on the Internet today is spam.
 If you are new to Gmail or just started an email address, you may not be receiving too much now.
 However, if you’ve had the same email address for a while and use it on other websites for registration, comments, or other ways to get information sent to you, you are opening yourself up to those people who will try to sell you something, known as spammers.